Click Below to Skip Ahead

-The New Zealand Heading Dog is an all-purpose dog that is vital for farm life and getting things done!
-They were bred from Scottish Border Collies and carry many of the same traits, such as their incredible herding skills and quick reactions.
+The New Zealand Heading Dog is an all-purpose canine that thrives on a farm.
+They were bred from Scottish Border Collies and have many of the same traits, such as their incredible herding skills and quick reactions.
 Without these dogs, the cost of farming sheep would be much higher in New Zealand.

-There is more to these big dogs than just working, though, as they are also loving, affectionate, and gentle with their family members.
+There is more to these big dogs than their herding skills; they are also loving, loyal, and gentle with their family members.

 Breed Overview